kpagacz/notes/backend/adr/data-model.md

 ## Models
 ### Notes
 * id String
-* createdBy String
+* createdBy String the author of the note
-* expirationDate Number
+* expirationDate Number the expiration date of the note (Unix epoch time format in seconds)
-* noteContent String
+* noteContent String the content of the note